harlandjp/harlandjp/README.md

 ## 👋 Hi — I’m Jonathan.
-People also call me Jsosa.

 I’m an engineering leader with 20+ years of experience building and scaling software products used by millions worldwide.
-I partner closely with CEOs and product leaders to turn strategy into execution—while building teams and systems that get better every quarter.

 **Currently:** Head of Engineering at Foundation LLM Technologies Inc. (AI tools for design & manufacturing).
 **Based in:** Tokyo, Japan 🌏 (global teams / cross-timezone leadership is my default)